 Main Benefits:

-The Oboz Bridger is a comfortable mid-duty hiking boot that's sturdy enough for backpacking yet flexible enough for moderate to difficult day hiking.
-Thanks to Oboz's expensive, O-Fit insoles, plush midsoles, and sturdy outsoles, it has one of most comfortable footbeds in the industry.
+The Oboz Bridger is a comfortable leather hiking boot that's sturdy enough for backpacking yet flexible enough for moderate to difficult day hiking.
+I should know—I've hiked more than 2,000 miles in Oboz's flagship hiking boot.
+Thanks to Oboz's expensive, O-Fit insoles, cushy midsoles, and sturdy outsoles, it has one of most comfortable footbeds in the industry.
 It's not the tallest boot and features Oboz's proprietary BDry waterproofing instead of GORE-TEX.
 Overall, though, it's the most durable hiking boot that I've owned— my first pair lasted more than 1200 miles!
-It's hard to beat the Bridger for comfort, durability, and value, and it fits a range of feet since Oboz sells them in standard sizes (fits snug in the heel, standard in the forefoot) and in wide sizes.
+It's hard to beat the Bridger for comfort, durability, and value.

 Best Match